hknio/wasmcov/README.md

 ## Contributing

 Contributions are welcome!
 Use the `cargo build` command to build the project.
 Note: when testing, make sure to disable paralleliism by using the `--test-threads=1` flag.
 This is required to ensure that environment variables are not overwritten by other tests.

+For ease of use, you can use the shorthands `make build` and `make test` to build and test the project, respectively.